 Building new partnerships is what most inspires Anthony Collias, co-founder and CCO of Stasher.
-He believes interacting with stakeholders—providers, customers, partners, and investors—is a valuable tool for validating and refining business ideas.
+He believes interacting with stakeholders—providers, customers, partners, and investors—was a valuable tool to validate and refine their marketplace business idea.

 Back in 2015, Anthony Collias lived next to King’s Cross Station, one of the busiest parts of London and a major rail hub.
 The convenient location and a bit of extra room meant that friends were always eager to store their luggage at his place.
 A lightbulb moment for Collias came in the form of a joke: “sure, you can store luggage, but I’m charging you for it!”

 The founding words of Stasher had been uttered.

 Today, Stasher is a luggage storage network with 600 hosts in 70 cities.
 The service is primarily used by travelers who have checked out of their hotel or Airbnb, or people attending events or visiting locations that do not allow luggage.
 Instead of their initial idea of storing luggage in private homes, Stasher now recruits local businesses like shops and hotels to be the hosts.